 In order to house the upgraded AWA Facility, the present bunker will have to be extended beyond the perimeter of the existing building, into a new annex.
-Construction of the new building annex is under way (Fig. 4), and its completion is expected in the spring of 2012.
+The contract for the construction of the new bunker and building annex will be awarded by May of 2011.